secretstartups/handbook/blog/index.html.md

 ## How to suggest a blog post

 The first step in publishing a blog is to open an issue in [gitlab.com/gitlab-com/www-gitlab-com](https://gitlab.com/gitlab-com/www-gitlab-com/issues/new?issuable_template=blog-post) using the `Blog post` template.
-Include a short summary of your proposed blog post where indicated, and ping @vsilverthorne and/or @Sgittlen.
+Include a short summary of your proposed blog post where indicated, and ping @Sgittlen.

-If your post is time-sensitive, please ping @ValSilver or @sgittlen on Slack.
+If your post is time-sensitive, please ping @sgittlen on Slack.
 Otherwise the editorial team will reach out to you to discuss timing.

 1. Feel free to start your draft using this [blog post template](https://docs.google.com/document/d/1TavHlYbHQ8U1C82TEzcYaLS9l0sm89jEcBNQ0gBgkcw/edit) which has all the relevant information already embedded.
 Then see the [formatting guidelines](#formatting-guidelines) for help with creating and formatting your blog post MR.
 1. Use the `Blog post` merge request template for your MR and ensure it is set to close the associated issue automatically.